PStar1980/SkyWeb/docs/SkyWeb_Demo_QA.md

 ## Final Demo Close

 > SkyWeb is valuable because it combines product thinking with engineering discipline: real data, authenticated workflows, API migration, charting, alerts, and clear system boundaries.
 It shows I can work across database, backend, frontend, documentation, and stakeholder-style requirements without treating any one layer as isolated.

+## Release Candidate Framing

+### Is this production deployed?

+Good answer:

+> Not yet.
+SkyWeb is currently a local portfolio release candidate.
+It demonstrates full-stack architecture, authenticated workflows, PostgreSQL data access, charting, alerting, and migration discipline.
+The next hardening steps would be deployment, CI/CD, containerization, secrets management, and monitoring.

+### What are the current limitations?

+Good answer:

+> The main limitations are intentional boundaries: alert evaluation remains SkyServer-owned, external alert delivery is staged but not active, ingestion resilience can be improved with retry/backoff/resume logic, and the app is not yet hosted.
+I documented those limitations separately so the project stays transparent and roadmap-ready.

+### What would you tackle next after the portfolio release?

+Good answer:

+> I would move back to SkyServer and pilot Temporal for durable workflow orchestration around ingestion and alert evaluation.
+That would make the control plane stronger while preserving SkyWeb as the polished analytics/member experience.